No blow-up by nonlinear It\^o noise for the Euler equations: Global Solution and Pathwise Uniqueness

 We aim to show that $(\tilde X,\tilde W)$, the $\Prob$-a.s.\ limit of $\{(\tilde X^n,\tilde W^n)\}_{n\in\N}$, is a global weak solution of the limit model~\eqref{eq:SDE}.
 This requires us to study the convergence for the stochastic integrals.
-Literature has provided many classical arguments in this regard, but for future reference, we prove the convergence in the general lemma below.
-A similar, slightly weaker result was found in \cite{debussche2011local}, where the convergence in probability is with respect to the $L^2$-in-time topology.
-We here refine their proof to obtain the convergence of stochastic integrals in a stronger topology, that is, the convergence in probability with respect to the supremum norm in time.
+The literature offers several classical arguments on this topic, beginning with the foundational work of Skorokhod \cite[Theorem on p.
+32]{Skorokhod1965} and followed by numerous variants (see, for instance, \cite[Lemma 5.2]{GyongyMartinez2001}, \cite[Lemma 3.2]{Luo2011} and \cite[Section 4.3.5]{bensoussan1995}).
+Without claiming novelty, we present here an infinite-dimensional convergence lemma inspired by \cite[Lemma 2.1]{debussche2011local} and useful for future reference.
+Compared to \cite[Lemma 2.1]{debussche2011local}, we refine their proof to establish the convergence of stochastic integrals in a stronger topology, specifically convergence in probability with respect to the supremum norm in time, rather than the $L^2$-in-time norm.
+Given the classical nature of this result, we postpone its proof to the appendix.

 Let $\mathfrak{U}, \mathcal{H}$ be two separable Hilbert spaces and $\{\mathbf{e}_k\}_{k\in \N}$ be a complete orthonormal basis of $\mathfrak{U}$.
 We use $\mathcal{L}(\mathfrak{U}, \mathcal{H})$ for the set of bounded linear operators from $\mathfrak{U}$ to $\mathcal{H}$ and denote by